SpookyShades/spookyshades.github.io/README.md

 <a href="{{ site.baseurl }}/ets2-mileage-targets">View ETS2 Mileage Targets →</a>

 ## Maps // American Truck Simulator
+*Note: Open the maps in a new tab to be able to zoom in!*

 ### ATS Full Map

   [ATS Full Map](https://i.postimg.cc/GrTQvbhR/Full-Map.png)